Sarcoma UK

 Gastrointestinal stromal tumour usually forms on the stomach or the upper intestine.
 Occasionally it is found lower down the GI system.
 It is a cancer of the cells which form the structure of the stomach and intestine, not a cancer of the linings of the organ itself (that would be a carcinoma).
 This means that it is usually painless and until it causes a swelling, or discomfort by pressing on other organs, or ruptures causing blood loss and anaemia, it may remain undetected.

-It is calculated that about 50% of all GIST patients are cured by surgery.
-Small and low-grade tumours are unlikely to spread.
 Because of the difficulty of identifying GIST early, many patients first present with advanced disease.
-High grade GIST spreads (metastasises) readily - usually to the liver - so although a surgeon may be able to successfully remove the primary tumour it is not unusual for more advanced disease to set in quite quickly.
-About 80% of patients with large or high grade tumours develop advanced GIST.
+High grade GIST metastasises readily - usually to the liver - so although a surgeon may be able to successfully remove the primary tumour it is not unusual for more advanced disease to set in quite quickly.
+About 80% of patients with high grade tumours have advanced GIST.